Davidhorn

 This setup not only streamlines the process but also creates a more comforting and secure environment for the child.
 Within the Barnahus, children undergo forensic interviews, medical examinations, therapeutic services, and legal consultations in a single, child-friendly setting.
 This model minimises the trauma of recounting abusive experiences by reducing the number of times children must tell their stories.

-The Barnahus Model: a beacon for child-friendly justice
+The Barnahus Model: a beacon for child-friendly police interviewing

 Originating in Iceland and now adopted by numerous European countries, the Barnahus model is pioneering a child-centric approach to investigative interviewing.
 This method significantly reduces the trauma experienced by children during the justice process by ensuring that all services—from legal to psychological—are delivered under one roof and tailored to the child’s needs.
 The model’s adaptability to different national contexts while preserving its core principles of child protection and dignity was one of the main points of the webinar.